-You can visit most of those places by using the public transportation (bus, trains) or with a tour but the most convenient would be to rent a car.
+Because they are located near Paris, you can visit most of those places by using public transportation (bus, trains) or with a tour but the most convenient would be to rent a car.

-It’s possible to find a car for less than €30/day on a comparator like this one if you’re luck enough.
+It’s possible to find a car for less than €30/day on a comparator like this one if you’re lucky enough.